AdobeDocs/commerce-cloud-tools/src/pages/docker/setup/synchronize-data.md

 ### Mutagen and manual-native options

-On macOS or Windows systems, we recommend using the `mutagen` or `manual-native` file synchronization options.
+On macOS or Windows systems, Adobe recommends using the `mutagen` or `manual-native` file synchronization options.
 You can use these options in the `ece-docker build:compose` command by adding the option as the value for `--sync-engine`.
 For example:

 ```bash
 ./vendor/bin/ece-docker build:compose --mode="developer" --sync-engine="mutagen"